garrandall/popular-music-data/tracks/outta-your-mind-lil-jon-lmfao.md

 ---

-YEAAAHHHH!!!
+YEAAAHHHH!
 Everybody in the club right now (wassup)
 If you're standing around (what) you need to get the fuck up outta here (get out!)
-Because when come in the club (wassup) we like to get fucking crazy (craaazy!) you know what....LET"S FUCKING LOSE IT
+Because when come in the club (wassup) we like to get fucking crazy (craaazy!) you know what...LET"S FUCKING LOSE IT

 Get outta your mind, get outta your mind (what), get outta your mind (what)